 If you have the time, and/or have saved some room for dessert, go to Libby’s Italian Pastry Shop on Wooster Street in the Little Italy neighborhood of New Haven.
 Libby’s is known throughout the East Coast for their cannolis and other baked goods.
 I can certainly understand why – Yummy!

 So I was trying to think of what I should call this blog that talks about my experiences both with having colon cancer and also with living colon cancer free.
 I read Our Daily Bread (ourdailybread.org) every morning for inspiration and to get me through whatever challenges may come my way.
-On Saturday, July 11th, I read a post called “Desert Places.”
+On Saturday, July 11th, I read a scripture called “Desert Places.”
 This post spoke to me as it summed up my own reality when it said, “But the point of going through a desert, whether literally or figuratively, is to remind us that we are dependent on God to sustain us–a lesson we need to remember even when we’re living in a place of plenty.”

 My ‘place of desert’ happened almost 4 years ago in August of 2011 when I found myself lying in a hospital bed, wearing a hospital cap, gown and footies, and waiting on surgery to remove cancer from my colon.

-FullSizeRender Smiling pre-surgery because somehow I know that ultimately I was going to make it through
+Smiling pre-surgery because somehow I know that ultimately I was going to make it through

 I had not spent any time in a hospital bed in my then 49 years of living, outside of being born and then when I was 2 and had spinal meningitis which my mother told me about and which I have no recollection of… So you can only imagine my surprise…

 I was having stomach issues off and on for about 8 or 9 months prior to that day.
 My stomach has always been weak and problematic so I didn’t pay it too much attention.
 I would share my stomach issues with a co-worker who had gastrointestinal issues herself and could relate.
 When I continued to talk about them, she told me to just go ahead and get it checked out.
 This was around May of 2011.
-As is protocol, I first went to see my Primary Care Physician, who then referred me to a Gastrointestinal or GI doctor.
-The GI doctor my PCP referred me to misdiagnosed me by saying after she examined me that there wasn’t anything wrong with me, that I was okay and that I could go home.
+As is protocol, I first went to see my Primary Care Physician (PCP), who then referred me to a Gastrointestinal or GI doctor.
+The GI doctor whom my PCP referred me to misdiagnosed me by saying after she examined me that there wasn’t anything wrong with me, that I was okay and that I could go home.
 I was flabbergasted because the pain I was experiencing at that point was real and becoming more and more severe.
-I told my co-worker Janice what happened and she gave me the name and phone number of her GI doctor and the GI group he belonged to.
-When I described my symptoms to the receptionist over the phone at this new group, she immediately secured an appointment for me that very same week with a Physician’s Assistant.
+I told my co-worker Janice what happened and she gave me the name and phone number of her GI doctor and the GI group she belonged to.
+When I described my symptoms to the receptionist over the phone at this new group, she immediately secured an appointment for me that very same week with a Physician’s Assistant (PA).
 The PA conducted a thorough 2 hour consultation with me asking about my background, my medical history, how I was feeling in general, etc. and her very first recommendation was that I get a colonoscopy.
 I have to admit I was a little nervous about getting a colonoscopy as I had heard horror stories (mainly about the prep) but I agreed to it as it felt like I was finally on the right track to getting my health back.

-The colonoscopy was scheduled in June of 2011 and my father, Jonie B Hollis, or Jonie B, as we affectionately call him, came with me to act not only as the driver, which is mandatory, but also as a means of support.
+The colonoscopy was scheduled in June of 2011 and my father, Jonie B. Hollis, or Jonie B., as we affectionately call him, came with me to act not only as the driver, which is mandatory, but also as a means of support.
 I followed all of the pre-operative instructions and cleaned out my “system” the day before with the icky prep so I felt nauseous and light-headed that morning.
 I recall very little of that day, mostly what I remember is the hot liquid burning through my body and counting down from 100.
 The next thing I knew I was awake and wondering what the fuss was all about.
 I imagined being asleep for 30 minutes tops so I was surprised to find out that I had been under for over 4 hours.
-After I got dressed in my street clothes, the GI doctor (Dr. Chan) called me into his office and told me that there were complications and that it appeared as if I might have colorectal cancer.
+After I got dressed in my street clothes, the GI doctor (Dr. Chan) called me into his office and told me that there were complications and that it appeared as if I might have Colorectal cancer.
 I was still out of it from the anesthesia so I did not quite comprehend what he was saying.
-When me and Jonie B got back in the car I told him what the GI doctor told me and he seemed to not quite comprehend what I was saying as well.
-I think he might have been in shock…The next morning I called Dr. Chan up and asked him if what I heard the day before was true and he said yes but that I would need to get scheduled for a CT Scan which would tell them more.
-I had the CT Scan performed a week later and just as my GI doctor had suspected, the test came back positive.
+When me and Jonie B. got back in the car I told him what the GI doctor told me and he seemed to not quite comprehend what I was saying as well.
+I think he might have been in shock…The next morning I called Dr. Chan up and asked him if what I heard the day before was true and he said yes but that I would need to get scheduled for a CAT Scan which would tell them more.
+I had the CAT Scan performed a week later and, just as my GI doctor had suspected, the test came back positive.
 My ‘desert place’ had begun…

 My immediate thought, Oh my God, I’m gonna die!
 Then I thought, maybe this is all happening for a reason, maybe I am supposed to go through this so that I can help someone.
-I clung to that thought as it was more reassuring than the first…
+I clung to that thought as it was more comforting than the first…

-IMG_1132 a Me and my great niece and 3 great nephews on the beach
+Me and my great niece and 3 great nephews on the beach

-IMG_1133 b Enjoying the beautiful beach in Hilton Head, SC
+Enjoying the beautiful beach in Hilton Head, SC

 Hi everyone,